Install ngme2 package from pre-built binaries

 Mac OS X

-For Mac OS X system, the default C++ compiler in OS X has does not support OpenMP.
+For Mac OS X, the default C++ compiler does not support OpenMP, which is required for multi-threading in ngme2.

 ➜ clang -fopenmp hello.cpp